 The company must also file annual income tax returns and remit taxes within 150 days from the closing date of the company's accounting period.
 Late filing will result in a fine of THB 2,000 (USD 60) and a monthly surcharge of 1.5% on the outstanding amount, not exceeding the total tax payable.

 Consolidated Returns

-Thai law does not contain any provision for the filing of a consolidated corporate income return, nor is provision made for the transfer of losses between related parties.
+Thai law does not contain any provisions for filing of consolidated corporate income returns or for the transfer of losses between related parties.
 Each company is required to file a separate tax return.

 Rulings